ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/gameplay/input/gamepadinput.markdown

 ```

-(NOTE) **Using Buttons in Zero Engine**: Zero Engine has an enum set up to be used to call a desired button, which can be accessed in a ZilchScript with `Buttons` followed by a period (e.g., `Buttons.X`).
+(NOTE) **Using Buttons in Zero Engine**: Zero Engine has an enum set up to be used to call a desired button, which can be accessed in a NadaScript with `Buttons` followed by a period (e.g., `Buttons.X`).
 It should be noted however that the list of buttons specifically refers to the button layout of an Xbox 360 Gamepad, and may not be accurate for other Gamepads.
 This particular line of code will simply trigger whatever is placed inside the `if` statement whenever the `A` button on the Gampad is held down. `Buttons` can be changed to refer to any button on the Gamepad. `Buttons.AnyButton` can also be used if it doesn't matter which button is pressed, such as at a title screen.

  ## Event Based Button Input